Skip to main content

 Kargo

 Kargo bills itself as a "multi-stage GitOps continuous promotion" tool.
-In short, it can take an artifact, deploy it in one place, validate it (e.g. via tests), and promote it to the next place and so on, in an automated fashion.
-That behaviour matched precisely what our existing workflow does across clusters, so we decided to attempt to replicate what we have using Kargo.
+In short, it can take an artifact, deploy it in one place, validate it, and promote it to the next place and so on, in an automated fashion.
+That behaviour matched precisely what our existing workflow does across clusters, so we decided to try to replicate what we have using Kargo.

 We planned to build a workflow that ran on a mock production Kubernetes cluster and orchestrated deployments to both a mock staging cluster and itself.
 Kargo is able to do it, but it relies on a feature called sharding.
-Sharding is available in the free OSS version of Kargo, but its maintainers have said publicly that they intend not to document it fully, favouring driving those that need it toward their commercial offering.
+Sharding is available in the free open source version of Kargo, but its maintainers have said publicly that they intend not to document it fully, favouring driving users toward their commercial offering.

 We ultimately decided that Kargo was not a good fit for what we wanted to do because the features we needed to make it work were intentionally left undocumented by the maintainers to encourage commercial adoption, and the workarounds were no good.